TradeMe/tractor/packages/tractor-plugin-loader/README.md

 ## API:

 A **tractor** plugin is just a plain old node module, with a few specially named exports, and maybe some bundled UI code.
 If you want to see an example of a basic plugin, check out [**tractor-plugin-browser**](https://github.com/phenomnomnominal/tractor-plugin-browser).
-Each of the following functions will be run using the basic DI provided by [**tractor-dependency-injection**](https://github.com/phenomnomnominal/tractor-dependency-injection).

 ### `description` (optional)